DEIB-GECO/genereg/doc/source/tcga.rst

 This interval can be useful, for example, for assessing the impact of a methylated promoter on the target gene, which participates in considerably reducing the gene expression.

-Here is a sample excerpt of the final methylation values table, containing TCGA data samples as rows and target genes as columns:
+Here it is a sample excerpt of the final methylation values table, containing TCGA data samples as rows and target genes as columns:

 .. image:: images/methyltab.png